The Two Brothers (A Parable)

 Taking the time to plan and organize will inevitably save time in the long run and lead to greater success.

-The Candy Store (A Parable) It’s a beautiful day.
+It’s a beautiful day.
 On the corner sits a candy shop.
-Outside the shop is a neatly-painted sign — “Candy Shop.
+Outside the shop is a neatly-painted sign --- “Candy Shop.
 We sell candy.”
 Inside is a clerk, preparing for the day.
 A customer enters.
 The clerk speaks.
-“How may I help you? ...
+“How may I help you?
+We have some new flavors of...

-The Junk Village (A Parable) There was a village, set at the foot of a large mountain range, that was famous for its collection of junk.
+There was a village, set at the foot of a large mountain range, that was famous for its collection of junk.
 No one in the town ever disposed of anything, broken or simply no longer desired.
-Instead, they built storage houses and large...
+Instead, they built storage houses and large outdoor pens to collect...

-The Village That Laughed (A Parable) A certain young man, through no fault of his own, had experienced a number of difficult setbacks in his business.
+A certain young man, through no fault of his own, had experienced a number of difficult setbacks in his business.
 These setbacks had resulted in the loss of money, status, friends, and, eventually, his wife.
-Eventually, he found...
+Eventually, he found himself all alone, with no place to...